Bluewolf787/wolfbot/README.md

         This can be change on the [webpage]() or with the command `setpermission`.

         > ##### Note:
         > The Bot is connected to an SQL database where roles will be saved.
-There are two types of roles a general role (`gengeral`) and a game role (`game`), which can be used for example on gaming community servers.
+There are two types of roles a general role (`general`) and a game role (`game`), which can be used for example on gaming community servers.

         **What you can do with this command:**
         - Create or delete a role on the guild, which will also be added to the database or removed